Utah Business Dispute Attorneys

 Consequential Damages

-Foreseeable losses under Hadley v.
-Baxendale.
-For sale-of-goods cases, Utah Code § 70A-2-715 governs buyer’s consequential and incidental damages.
+Foreseeable downstream losses under the Hadley v.
+Baxendale rule; in sale-of-goods cases, Utah Code § 70A-2-715 governs a buyer's consequential and incidental damages.

 Punitive Damages

-Available under Utah Code § 78B-8-201 for clear-and-convincing evidence of willful, malicious, or fraudulent conduct.
-Constitutional due-process limits apply.
+On the table under Utah Code § 78B-8-201 where clear-and-convincing evidence shows willful, malicious, or fraudulent conduct, subject to constitutional due-process limits.

 Attorney Fees

-American Rule with exceptions — § 78B-5-826 makes one-sided contractual fee clauses mutual; statutory fee-shifting in specific contexts.
+Utah follows the American Rule, but § 78B-5-826 turns one-sided contractual fee clauses into mutual ones, and statutory fee-shifting applies in specific contexts.

 Specific Performance / Injunctive Relief